jekyllgrim/ZScript_Basics/A1_Flow_Control.md

 Bit fields are a specific type of data structure.
 In GZDoom their primary application is function flags.
 For example, `A_WeaponReady` supports various flags, such as `WRF_NOPRIMARY`, `WRF_NOSECONDARY`, `WRF_NOSWITCH`.
 The flags argument is special, because it's a single argument that can have multiple values combined in any order and number.
 It's possible because the flags argument is actually an integer value that functions as a **bit field**: what it means is that internally each flag is a number, those numbers are added to each when you define the flags, and the final number tells the game which combination of flags to use.
 The flag names, such as "WRF_NOPRIMARY", are just aliases for the actual numeric values.

-It's important to know that, because as a result you can't use operators such as `==` with flags; instead they need special **bitwise operators** that can interact with the bit field that contains the flags.
+It's important to know that, because as a result you can't use operators such as `==` or `||` with flags; instead they need special **bitwise operators** that can interact with the bit field that contains the flags.

-Another common example of a bit field is player input: whenever player presses a button, the bit field that contains the inputs is changed.
+Another common example of a bit field is player input: whenever player presses a button, the bit field that contains the inputs (`player.cmd.buttons`) is changed.
 Obviously, multiple buttons can be pressed at the same time, so the field dynamically stores those values.
 You can get access to the player's input bit field either by using `GetPlayerInput()` function or just by accessing the `cmd.buttons` field when you have a pointer to the player (so, for example, from a weapon state it'll be `player.cmd.buttons`).

 * `|` — **bitwise OR**.
 Most commonly used to combine flags together, for example: